This grant scheme, available to registered or exempt charities, is for capital expenditure to support innovation;-

 Comments may be sought from independent reviewers as part of the assessment before funding is awarded.

 The “case for support” should not exceed 10 sides of A4 with maximum font size 11.
-All submissions to the Trust should be made via the online form, a link to which will be sent directly to short-listed applicants.

 Only one preliminary application per institution/organisation may be submitted.